This article will help you:

 Amplitude's Stickiness chart helps you answer these questions by showing you how often users fire specific events over a given period of time.
 You can segment your power users and include them in a stickiness analysis to help you uncover what they're doing differently.
 This information can then be used to effectively redirect the product interactions of your regular users.

 This feature is available to users on all Amplitude plans.
+See our pricing page for more details.

 Before you begin